 Draken Harald Hårfagre – Bay City Michigan 2016 – The Draken Harald Hårfagre visited the Great Lakes in 2016.
-The Vikings were accomplished navigators, artisans, traders and storytellers, but their greatest contribution was seafaring and the the ships they built.
+The Vikings have accomplished navigators, artisans, traders, and storytellers, but their greatest contribution was seafaring and the ships they built.
 The ship has a traditional dragon’s head and tail and is richly ornamented with patterns found in excavations.
-It’s the largest ocean going Viking ship in modern times.
+It’s the largest ocean-going Viking ship in modern times.

 Michigan Shipwrecks – Find and Dive – Interactive Map – Michigan’s thirteen Underwater Preserves serve to protect the shipwrecks on its Great Lakes bottomlands to ensure that they remain for future generations to study and enjoy.
-It is against the law to bring up anything object or move anything without a permit.
+A great resource to find Lake Huron shipwrecks.